Installations

 2024

 The artwork explores the intricate interplay between artist, materials, and climate, challenging conventional ideas of control and aesthetics in artistic creation.
 Through a blend of natural materials, the installation embodies a dialogue between intention and unpredictability.
-As the artist manipulates these elements, they respond in unexpected ways, revealing their inherent qualities.
 Situated outdoors amidst the ever-shifting elements, the installation responds dynamically to variations in weather and time, offering viewers a nuanced perception that evolves with the day’s progression, wind movements, and atmospheric conditions.
-It invites viewers to ponder the delicate equilibrium between human intention and the formidable sway of the natural world, inviting reflection on the beauty inherent in yielding control to the forces of creation.

 Co-existence